goshippo/about-us/README.md

 So let's start with the summary:

 ```
-We focus on two things so that teams and the company can succeed in the long term:
+We focus on two things so that our teams and the company has long term success:
 Adopting core behaviours
 Measuring what matters
 ```